mad-lab/transit/src/pytransit/doc/source/method_resampling.rst

                             If non-empty, resampling will limit permutations to within-libraries.
-        -winz           :=  winsorize insertion counts for each gene in each condition (replace max count in each gene with 2nd highest; helps mitigate effect of outliers)
+        -winz           :=  winsorize insertion counts for each gene in each condition (replace max count in each gene with 2nd highest; helps mitigate effect of outliers) -sr             :=  site-restricted resampling; more sensitive, might find a few more significant conditionally essential genes

 Parameters
 ----------